Eton Pharmaceuticals, Inc. Commitments Disclosure

 License and Product Development Agreements

-The Company has entered into various agreements in addition to those discussed above which are described below.
+The Company has entered into various agreements which are described below.

 In June 2021, the Company acquired U.S. and Canadian rights to Crossject’s ZENEO® hydrocortisone needleless autoinjector, which is under development as a rescue treatment for adrenal crisis.
 The Company paid Crossject $500 upon signing, $500 in March 2022 upon a completion of a successful technical batch and could pay up to $3,500 in additional development milestones and up to $6,000 in commercial milestones, as well as a 10% royalty on net sales.

 In March 2024, the Company acquired the U.S. rights to PKU GOLIKE® from Relief Therapeutics Holding SA.
-The Company paid $2,200 and could pay up to $2,000 in additional commercial milestones, consisting of one-time $500 payments when net sales in a year reach $4 million, $8 million, $15 million, and $20 million.
+The Company paid $2,200 and could pay up to $2,000 in additional commercial milestones.
 The Company will pay the seller a royalty of 30% of net sales, which will include the cost of the product.

 In August 2024, the Company entered into an agreement to sell its DS-200 product candidate.
-The Company received $500 upfront and could receive additional payments of up to $6,500 based on the achievement of certain future regulatory and commercial milestones related to DS-200.
-The Company will retain 45% of the proceeds from the transaction with the balance being distributed to other partners.
+The Company received $500 upfront and in March 2025, the Company recognized licensing revenue of $1,500 from a development milestone.
+In addition, the Company could receive additional milestone payments of up to $5,000 based on the achievement of certain future development and commercial milestones related to DS-200, of which the Company could recognize 45% of the proceeds from future milestone from the transaction, with the balance being distributed to other partners.

 In November 2024, the Company entered into a licensing agreement with AMMTeK. pursuant to which the Company has agreed to acquire the U.S. rights to Amglidia (glyburide oral suspension).
 Amglidia was approved by the European Medicines Agency in 2018 and has been granted Orphan Drug Designation by the U.S. FDA.
-AMMTeK. has conducted a post-approval study tracking five years of real-world safety and efficacy in European patients, which will be used to support the Company's s New Drug Application (“NDA”) submission.
-The Company intends to hold a meeting with the FDA in 2025.
-Under the terms of the licensing agreement, the Company will not make any upfront payments and retains the right to terminate the licensing agreement based on FDA meeting results prior to any payments being owed.
-The Company could pay up to $2,350 as follows: $500 following the receipt of FDA minutes; $550 upon NDA acceptance for review by FDA; and $1,300 upon NDA approval by the FDA and first commercial sale.
+AMMTeK. has conducted a post-approval study tracking five years of real-world safety and efficacy in European patients, which will be used to support the Company's s NDA submission.
+In July 2025, the Company paid $500 to AMMTek upon the receipt of FDA meeting minutes and under the terms of the licensing agreement, the Company could pay up to $1,850 as follows: $550 upon NDA acceptance for review by the FDA and $1,300 upon NDA approval by the FDA and first commercial sale.
 The Company would also be required to pay a royalty of 14% of net sales to AMMTek.

 In December 2024, the Company acquired INCRELEX® (mecasermin injection) from Ipsen S.A.
-The Company paid $22,500 and paid an additional $7,500 for product inventory.
-The Company will also make payments to seller of $2,500 on each of the first and second anniversaries of closing.
+The Company paid $22,500 for the product and paid an additional $7,500 for product inventory.
 The Company determined that the asset purchase agreement met the definition of a business under ASC 805; therefore, the Company accounted for the asset purchase agreement as a business combination and applied the acquisition method of accounting.
-See Note 4 — Business Combination for further discussion.
+In addition, the Company will also make payments to seller of $2,500 on each of the first and second anniversaries of closing, of which $2,500 was paid to Ipsen S.A. in December 2025.
+As of December 31, 2025, the present value of the deferred consideration was $2,259, with $241 to be accreted to interest expense over the remainder of the deferred consideration term using the effective interest rate method.
+As of December 31, 2025, $2,259 was classified as accrued liabilities in the accompanying Balance Sheets.

 Indemnification